railroadmedia/ecommerce/docs/taxes/tax-system.md

 ## Recurring Subscription Taxes

 Taxes for recurring payments are always calculated on the fly at the time of renewal.
-Tax rates can change and all active subscriptions must bill at the new rates.
+Tax rates can change so all active subscriptions must bill at the new rates automatically.
 All recurring payment taxes are billed based on the attached payment method billing address.

 ## Payment Plans

 For payment plans the product costs, the product taxes, and the finance charge are split up among the payments.
-The shipping cost and the taxes on the shipping costs are always charged on the first initial payment.
+The shipping costs and the taxes on the shipping costs are always charged on the first initial payment.

 **Formula & example for a BC Canada order with a 5 payment plan:**